zargony/smarthome-metering/README.md

 ## Firmware

 There's a variety of ESP32 firmwares available that can be used.
-Most popular are [Tasmota] or [ESPHome].
-With proper configuration, it captures energy meters readings and can submit readings to an MQTT broker where they can be picked up by various tools like [Node-RED], [Telegraf] or [Home Assistant].
+Most popular are [ESPHome] and [Tasmota].
+With proper configuration, it captures energy meters readings and can submit readings to an MQTT broker where they can be picked up by various tools like [Home Assistant], [Node-RED] or [Telegraf].

-## TODO

-TODO: Describe firmware configuration, long term data collection and analytics using [Grafana] charts.
+See [`esphome.yaml`](esphome.yaml) for an example ESPHome configuration of this device which then can be auto-discovered in Home Assistant.

 ## Contribution